Fall Fishing

 Crank vs Jerk Baits

-There’s nothing like the excitement of topwater strikes.
-However, don’t forget the timeless crank and jerk baits.
-There may come a pivot point when the crankbait can be replaced with jerkbaits.
-If the bass in your area are indeed eating up vs down, the shallower action of a jerkbait will get your lure into the hot zone.
+If the largemouth bass in your area are indeed eating up vs down, the shallower action of a jerk bait will get your lure into the hot zone.
 Some lakes can also get a little clearer as the cold sets in.
-It’s another cue to put the jerkbait into service.
+It’s another cue to put the jerk bait into service.
 Jerkbaits are based more on flash than rattle.
-If one’s not working, try the other and if its the right choice, there will be a dramatic difference in the number of bites you are getting.
+If one’s not working, try the other, and if it’s the right choice, you will see a dramatic difference in the number of bites you get.

 When it comes to lures, remember you are just trying to mimic the local baitfish.
 Keep that in mind when picking shapes and colours.
 Even between a jerk vs crankbait, the idea is to copy the type of fish natively present in your waterbody.
 Jerkbaits are shaped more like minnows, shad and so on.
 Crankbaits will cover bluegill and perch shapes.
+One of our favourite cranks is the Megabass Deep-X 200.

-Our Favourite Crankbait: Megabass Deep-X 200
+Megabass Deep-X 200

 Basics Don’t Change